Sudneo/dockerfile-audit/README.md

 - [ ] Optimize Grammar, remove duplicate terminals and reduce the number of rules.
 - [ ] Implement comments parsing between RUN multiline commands.
-- [ ] Review RUN command parsing
+- [X] Review RUN command parsing
-- [ ] FROM command breaks when registry has more than a "/"
+- [X] FROM command breaks when registry has more than a "/"
 - [ ] LABEL sometimes breaks
+- [ ] COPY --from options
+- [ ] FIX EXPOSE command

 Eventual Features: